Hurricane Harvey prompts widespread evacuations in Texas

 Royal Dutch Shell evacuated its 22-well Perdido oil and gas hub, the deepest floating oil platform on the planet, the company said.
 It was one of 39 production platforms — more than 5 percent of all manned platforms in the Gulf — that had been evacuated by Thursday afternoon, according to the Bureau of Safety and Environmental Enforcement, an agency of the U.S. Interior Department.

-Upgraded to a major Category 3 hurricane on Friday afternoon, Harvey is expected to make landfall just east of Corpus Christi at around 1 a.m. local time Saturday.
+Upgraded to a major Category 4 hurricane on Friday evening, Harvey is expected to make landfall just east of Corpus Christi at around 1 a.m. local time Saturday.

 With projected rainfall of up to 3 feet, the hurricane is expected to leave historic flooding in its wake.
 Eight million people are under hurricane warnings, and about 735,000 are under tropical storm warnings.